Australia Mortgage Stress 2026 — The RBA Has Now Hiked Three Times. Here’s How Many Households Are at Risk.

 What Could Change

-The honest position for mortgage holders right now: plan as if rates stay where they are, and treat any cut as a bonus.
+The honest position for mortgage holders right now: plan as if rates stay at 4.35 per cent or higher, and treat any pause as breathing room — not a signal that cuts are coming.

 For the full picture of what rising rates mean for housing costs, see our house prices guide and our rent prices guide.